voice-tts/voice-tts/README.md

 }
 ```

-Property `request_id` contains a unique ID identifying a specific request; this can be used for support tickets.
+Property `meta.request_id` contains a unique ID identifying a specific request; this can be used for support tickets.

+Property `meta.credits` contains the number of credits consumed for this request.

 Property `error.type` contains the error type identifier.
 See the [**Error Types**](#error-types) section.